 The process flow in Section Error!
 Reference source not found. details the timelines and information involved in the registration of a Unit.

 The Party (or Applicant) downloads a Registration Pack from the Market Operator Website.
 The Registration Pack includes the Participation Notice which can be used by the Party (or Applicant) to register its first or any subsequent Unit.
+It also includes a REMIT Notification Form to appoint the Market Operator to report REMIT Data in accordance with paragraph 3.95.

 The Party (or Applicant) completes the Registration Pack and submits it to the Market Operator via registered mail.